Soliton resolution for equivariant self-dual Chern-Simons-Schr\"odinger equation in weighted Sobolev class: Preliminaries

 Specializing this to $k=1$, we have the \emph{Hardy-Sobolev inequality} \cite[Lemma A.6]{KimKwon2019arXiv}: whenever $|m|\geq1$, we have

 Note in general that $H_{0}^{1}\hookrightarrow L^{\infty}$ is \emph{false}.
 Finally, we define the weighted Sobolev space $H_{m}^{1,1}$ equipped with the norm

-Next, we define the adapted function space $\dot{\calH}_{m}^{1}$.\footnote{We note that $\dot{\calH}_{m}^{1}$ in this paper does not coincide with $\dot{\calH}_{2}^{1}$ in \cite[Section 3.3]{KimKwonOh2020arXiv} when $m=2$.
-This is because the former is defined through the coercivity estimates of $L_{Q}$, but the latter was defined through that of the operator $A_{Q}^{\ast}=(\bfD_{Q}-\tfrac{1}{r})^{\ast}$.}\footnote{For the coercivity estimates of higher order (adapted) derivatives, one needs to introduce spaces such as $\dot{\mathcal{H}}_{m}^{k}$ which differ from the usual Sobolev space $\dot{H}_{m}^{k}$; see \cite[Section 2.3]{KimKwon2020arXiv}.} This space is motivated by the linear coercivity of energy, namely the coercivity estimates for the linearized Bogomol'nyi operator $L_{Q}$ at the $\dot{H}^{1}$-level.
+Next, we define the adapted function space $\dot{\calH}_{m}^{1}$.
+This space is motivated by the linear coercivity of energy, namely the coercivity estimates for the linearized Bogomol'nyi operator $L_{Q}$ at the $\dot{H}^{1}$-level.
 The available Hardy-type controls on $f$ from $\|L_{Q}f\|_{L^{2}}$ are different for the cases $m=0$ and $m\geq1$.
 When $m\geq1$, we have a coercivity of $L_{Q}$ in terms of the usual $\dot{H}_{m}^{1}$-norm.
 Thus we let

 When $m=0$, the adapted function space $\dot{\calH}_{0}^{1}$ is defined by the norm